 And did you know that single-sentence paragraphs, can pack a real punch?

 6. YOU WROTE SENTENCES THAT ARE ALL THE SAME LENGTH AND STYLE

 If all of the sentences in your blog post take up four lines of text, readers may get bored or exhausted halfway through and click away.
 If they are all short and choppy, it can feel uncomfortably bumpy, like reading on a plane with heavy turbulence.

 Fix the problem by varying sentence length.
-Follow a long, detail-packed sentence with a short bit of commentary to emphasis your point and create rhythm.
+Follow a long, detail-packed sentence with a short bit of commentary to emphasize your point and create rhythm.
 Yep.
-Even one word sentences are great tools to keep handy.
+Even one-word sentences are great tools to keep handy.

 7. YOU CHOSE AN OVERCROWDED LAYOUT

 I’m sure you’ve visited one of those websites that use every square inch of its real estate to tell you something.
 From blinking ads to recommended content, everywhere you look something is yelling at you to do a thing.
 And all the lines of text are squished as tightly together as possible.
 Not only can this overwhelm a reader, scaring them away from your site altogether, it can also be ridiculously distracting and send them off on a tangent to some other corner of your website…or even off your website onto someone else’s, never to return!